zom-lang/zom/docs/syntax.md

 # Syntax of Mona Programming Language

-In this file you will find the syntax / grammar of mona.
+In this file you will find the syntax / grammar of Mona.
 <Details>
 <summary>Summary</summary>